 FREE EVENT SERIES

-It’s more important than ever to understand the structural and social barriers for marginalized groups.
+It’s more important than ever to understand the structural and social barriers for marginalized groups, especially in healthcare.
 As an educational provider, we play a critical role in dismantling these barriers.
 How can we do this?
 We see these discussion-based events as a start.

 Past Event Recordings

 Racial Disparities in Mental Health Care

 Racial disparities in mental healthcare are rampant.
 In the US, it is well documented that minorities receive less access to mental health services and lower-quality treatment than their white counterparts.
 During this event, our panelists will take a deep dive into what defines “racial disparities” in mental healthcare and ways in which treatment and intervention can be improved by prioritizing culturally-diverse training in higher education.